cnshing/nixos-livecd/docs/configuration.md

 [comment - Update the desktop background picture-uri once a path of known background images are found]: #

+### Thumbnailers

+Content based files should always have a preview thumbnail.
+NixOS should automatically provide thumbnail functionality built into GNOME, but some [issues](https://github.com/NixOS/nixpkgs/issues/200714) may or may not preside.

 ### Tweaks

 `gnome-shell-extension-prefs` should be installed to allow the user to enable or disable extensions during normal usage.
 Use the following gsetting configuration: